Gilligan’s Island Transcript

 SKIPPER

 sees that he's surrounded by feet and that Gilligan has freed the other castaways.
-Skipper gives an aside glance.
+He stops digging Skipper gives an aside glance.

 END DREAM SEQUENCE.